TosbackCgusBridge-Bot/CGUs-versions/Nytimes/Privacy Policy.md

 **The New York Times**

-Except in the case of SchoolBook (www.nytimes.com/schoolbook), if you have registered to use the NYT Services, we will not sell, rent, swap or authorize any third party to use your e-mail address or any information that personally identifies you without your permission.
-If you have registered for Schoolbook, we will share your registration information with WNYC, as we discuss here.
-WNYC’s privacy policy can be found here.
+If you have registered to use the NYT Services, we will not sell, rent, swap or authorize any third party to use your e-mail address or any information that personally identifies you without your permission.

 We also share information about our audience in aggregate or de-identified form.
 Nothing in this Privacy Policy is intended to restrict The New York Times's use of aggregated or de-identified information in any way.